waigx/logbook_clean/README.md

   - Cleans up Camera Model, removes the shortname
   - Cleans up Software
   - Cleans up Lens Model, removes the shortname
-  - Aligns Scanner/DSLR raw file names in the JSON files
+  - Infers the pattern of DSLR/Scanner raw file, then update the file names in the JSON record.

 This is useful beucase:
   - Adobe Lightroom use standard Camera Model and Lens Model name for calibrating purpose;